A Guide to Physical Therapy for Knee Pain

 If you have any questions or concerns, talk to your CityPT physical therapist.
 A session — whether virtually or in a physical therapy clinic — can help create a customized prevention plan or knee conditioning program that's right for you.

 If you're experiencing knee pain, it's important to get it checked out by a CityPT physical therapist.
-We can help you identify the root cause of your pain and provide the treatment you need to get back to your regular activities with confidence.
+Physical therapists can help you identify the root cause of your pain and provide the treatment you need to get back to your regular activities with confidence.

 Don't let knee pain hold you back from living your best life.
 Schedule an appointment with a CityPT physical therapist today to start your recovery journey.